Shane Andrus: New York Giants

 Andrus signed with the New York Giants on January 9, 2008, but was waived on February 13.

-Second stint with Colts
+Indianapolis Colts (second stint)

 After being waived by the Giants, Andrus was claimed off waivers by the Indianapolis Colts on February 14, 2008.
 However, he was waived prior to training camp on June 11 and spent the rest of the year out of football.

-First stint with Buccaneers
+Tampa Bay Buccaneers (first stint)

 Andrus was signed by the Tampa Bay Buccaneers on January 8, 2009, only to be waived on March 11.

-Third stint with Colts
+Indianapolis Colts (third stint)

 Andrus was re-signed by the Indianapolis Colts on June 9, 2009.
 He played his first regular season game for them in the 2009 season opener, filling in for Adam Vinatieri, who was recovering from knee and hip surgery.
 He was waived after that game on September 16.